COVID Update - February 16th

 We will continue to offer curbside service for those who may prefer it.
 Debit or Credit payment only.
 There is also the online option to purchase your trail pass and you can use your phone for proof of purchase or print a copy to keep with you.
 Please remember that online purchases must be used the day of purchasing

 Season passes can still be purchased, once again please be sure to keep your email receipt on you for proof of purchase.
-We will not be processing any season passes photos or stickers during the lockdown.

 We will NOW be offering Phone Reservations for Ski Equipment rentals.
 We highly encourage calling and reserving as we cannot guarantee there will be equipment if you just show up to rent.
 Curbside snowshoe rentals will still be available.
 Please call ahead so we can be prepared.
 705-256-7258.